scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 users to understand interfaces to scientific Python better and perhaps make major refactoring to their codes to "spend more time" using the underlying libraries.
-Since the interface to OpenMP is "buried" under the interface, users working at the Python level do what they can with the tools in easy reach.
+Since the interface to OpenMP is "buried" beneath the Python interface, users working at the Python level work with tools they find within easy reach.
-It may also be a symptom of users tending to install packages from the conda-forge channel to get the latest versions of the packages they need, which defaults to installing OpenBLAS.
+It may also be a symptom of users tending to install packages using ``pip`` or from the conda-forge channel to get the latest versions of the packages they need.
-In any case, performance differences between the two main alternatives might not be noticeable to most users.
+In any case, performance differences between the main library alternatives might not be noticeable to most users.
-In any case, this is another actionable insight; now that we have identified that MKL adoption is low, our goal is to try to ensure that users who can benefit from MKL make good choices about how they build their Python environments.
+In any case, this is another actionable insight.
+Now that we have identified that MKL adoption is low, our goal is to try to ensure that users who can benefit from MKL make good choices about how they build their Python environments through documentation, training, and direct recommendation.

 While some discoveries suggest next actions and user engagement for NERSC staff, others suggest opportunities for engagement between users and scientific Python